noakawa/ihomes_scraping/README.md

 ### Implementation private_info.py

-private_info.py contains the required informations to establish a connection with MySQL.
+private_info.py contains the required information to establish a connection with MySQL.
+It also contains a KEY to connect to the Google API

 * HOST
 * USER
 * ROOT
+* KEY

 ### Implementation out_of_scrap.py